A Foothills country music star will feel right at home while battling it out in a live reading competition.

 George Canyon is one of five panellists in CBC’s Canada Reads who’ve been tasked to offer their diverse perspectives as they each champion a book, written by a Canadian author, that they feel every Canadian should curl up with.

-Each celebrity participant will debate the books he or she selected for the competition March 16 to 19 on CBC, CBC Gem, CBC Radio and CBC Books.
+Each celebrity participant will debate the books he or she selected for the competition June 20-23 on CBC, CBC Gem, CBC Radio and CBC Books.
 Each day, they will vote to eliminate one book until a single title is chosen as the one the world country should read.

 Canyon selected From the Ashes, written by Metis-Cree author Jesse Thistle.
 The book is an autobiography about Thistle’s struggle with addiction while living on the streets of Toronto.